 Location: Bryson City Cemetery (80 Hillside Dr, Bryson City, NC 28713)

 Cost: By donation for WNCHA members (suggested $15). $25 for the general public.

 Registration: You must register at the link below

-What to Bring: Plenty of water (min 32 oz.), an easy-to-eat lunch and/or trail snacks, weather appropriate hiking attire and boots/shoes, face mask (mandatory) and hand sanitizer (mandatory)
+What to Bring: A water bottle, weather-appropriate attire and comfortable boots/shoes, facemask (mandatory) and hand sanitizer (mandatory)

 Note: The highest priority of this event is safety.
 Due to Covid-19, participants must agree to follow mandatory safety guidelines during this activity in order to participate.
-These precautions and practices are: making every reasonable effort to maintain social distancing of six feet, mandatory face mask usage when in vehicles with members outside of your household, when meeting at interpretive stops, and when you are unable to maintain at least six-feet of distance from other individuals, even non-participants.
-Participants must also sanitize their hands before the activity, before touching group items for the first time, and after touching or contacting external items or non-participants.
+These precautions and practices are: making every reasonable effort to maintain social distancing of six feet, mandatory facemask usage when meeting at interpretive stops and when you are unable to maintain at least six feet of distance from other individuals, even non-participants.
+Participants should also sanitize their hands before and after the activity.
 WNCHA reserves the right to cancel the activity or refuse service to an individual if safety precautions are not heeded.
-Our group size is also limited to 25 individuals.
+Our group size is also limited to 15 individuals.